 Each canal house comes with a unique story that you can read upon check-in.
-The hotel is kid-friendly which makes it easy to explore and keep them busy during your journey in Amsterdam.
+The hotel is kid-friendly which makes it easy to explore and keeps them busy during your journey in Amsterdam.

 Check out the aerial view of the hotel, which highlights the sheer size of the hotel spanning both canals.

 What an outline of canal houses.
 You simply can’t find that in Amsterdam.

 Lobby & Hotel Design